ParrotSec/documentation/README.md

 ` - [What is Parrot](<./01.- What is Parrot.md>) `

 ## Localization
-Thanks to the mdbook fork by Ruin0x11 (https://github.com/Ruin0x11/mdBook) it is possible to make the documentation multilanguage.
+Thanks to the mdbook fork by Ruin0x11 (and updated by Nutomic https://github.com/Nutomic/mdBook/tree/localization) it is possible to make the documentation multilanguage.
 To do this, you need to add `[language.key_lang]` to the book.toml file.

 Also you will need to change the main structure of the src folder, like the following example: